Using the Zapier integration

 You can use Zapier to get data into LGL but not to get data out of LGL.
 To get data out of LGL in a systematic way, one option to consider is a Scheduled Report and the Permanent Link option.

-And there are a number of field types that you can not bring into LGL via Zapier:
+There are also a number of field types that it is not possible to bring into LGL via Zapier:

 - Education info